-- 5.7 Each warrant comprises two sections: a warrant instrument signed by the Secretary of State listing the subject of the interception or set of premises a copy of which each CSP will receive and a schedule or set of schedules listing the communications to be intercepted.
-Only the schedule relevant to the communications that can be intercepted by the specified CSP may be provided to that CSP. - 5.8 The warrant instrument should include: - The name or description of the interception subject or of a set of premises in relation to which the interception is to take place; - A warrant reference number; and - The persons who may subsequently modify the scheduled part of the warrant in an urgent case (if authorised in accordance with section 10(8) of RIPA).
+5.7 Each warrant comprises two sections: a warrant instrument signed by the Secretary of State listing the subject of the interception or set of premises - a copy of which each CSP will receive - and a schedule or set of schedules listing the communications to be intercepted.
+Only the schedule relevant to the communications that can be intercepted by the specified CSP may be provided to that CSP.

-8 A single warrant can be justified on more than one of the grounds listed.
+$^{\rm 11}$ A single warrant can be justified on more than one of the grounds listed.

-- 5.9 The scheduled part of the warrant will comprise one or more schedules.
-Each schedule should contain: - The name of the communication service provider, or the other person who is to take action; - A warrant reference number; and - A means of identifying the communications to be intercepted.9
+- 5.8 The warrant instrument should include: - The name or description of the interception subject or of a set of premises in relation to which the interception is to take place; - A warrant reference number; and - The persons who may subsequently modify the scheduled part of the warrant in an urgent case (if authorised in accordance with section 10(8) of RIPA). - 5.9 The scheduled part of the warrant will comprise one or more schedules.
+Each schedule should contain: - The name of the communication service provider, or the other person who is to take action; - A warrant reference number; and - A means of identifying the communications to be intercepted.

-Modification of section 8(1) warrant
+Modification of a section 8(1) warrant

 - 5.10 Interception warrants may be modified under the provisions of section 10 of RIPA.
 The unscheduled part of a warrant may only be modified by the Secretary of State or, in an urgent case, by a senior official with the express authorisation of the Secretary of State.
 In these cases, a statement of that fact must be endorsed on the modifying instrument, and the modification ceases to have effect after five working days following the date of issue unless it is renewed by the Secretary of State.
-The modification will then expire upon the expiry date of the warrant. - 5.11 Scheduled parts of a warrant may be modified by the Secretary of State, or by a senior official 10 acting upon his or her behalf.
+The modification will then expire upon the expiry date of the warrant. - 5.11 Scheduled parts of a warrant may be modified by the Secretary of State, or by a senior official 13 acting upon his or her behalf.
 A modification to the scheduled part of the warrant may include the addition of a new schedule relating to a CSP on whom a copy of the warrant has not been previously served.
 Modifications made in this way expire at the same time as the warrant expires.
 There also exists a duty to modify a warrant by deleting a communication identifier if it is no longer relevant.
 When a modification is sought to delete a number or other communication identifier, the relevant CSP must be advised and interception suspended before the modification instrument is signed. - 5.12 The person to whom the warrant is addressed or a senior official within the same agency may modify the scheduled part of the warrant if the warrant was issued or renewed on national security grounds.
-Where the warrant specifically authorises it, the scheduled part of the warrant may also be amended in an urgent case by the person to whom a warrant is addressed or a subordinate person (identified in the warrant) within the same agency - 5.13 Modifications of this kind are valid for five working days following the date of issue unless the modification instrument is endorsed by a senior official acting on behalf of the Secretary of State.
-Where the modification is endorsed in this way, the modification expires upon the expiry date of the warrant.
+Where the warrant specifically authorises it, the scheduled part of the warrant may also be amended in an urgent case by the person to whom the warrant is addressed or a subordinate person (identified in the warrant) within the same agency.
+15